M2R Made2Race Rally Cross EVO Motorcycle

 Multiple zippers provide layers of protection against the wind.

-3/4 (or 5/8) length jackets that really does work rather well in hot weather.
+3/4 (or 5/8) length jackets that really does work rather well

-be removed also!
+can be removed also!
 I didn't even realize this was a

 Note that the liner can get rather sticky when riding with

-even when riding without the liner anyway to help prevent burns from melting
+when riding without the liner anyway to help prevent burns from

-all, so the entire shell becomes wet in the rain, with only
+at all, so the entire shell becomes wet in the rain, with only

 Jacket Arms, Cuffs and Adjusters